 The Takeaway

-Keeping tabs on income, expenses, savings and investments is one smart financial strategy.
-With so much to track when it comes to personal finances, novel budgeting tools could help users to develop smarter financial habits and trim back on unnecessary spending.
+Keeping tabs on income, expenses, savings, and investments is one smart financial strategy.
+With so much to track when it comes to personal finances, budgeting tools can help you develop smarter financial habits and trim back on unnecessary spending.

 External Websites: The information and analysis provided through hyperlinks to third-party websites, while believed to be accurate, cannot be guaranteed by SoFi.
 Links are provided for informational purposes and should not be viewed as an endorsement.